HFS FAQ

 There are several ways to check that your backup was successful, whether you only back up manually, only use the automatic schedules, or both.
 Please see further our page on how to check that backups ran successfully.

-What limits are there on use of the HFS Spectrum Protect service?
+What limits are there on use of the HFS Storage Protect service?

 To provide a reliable service for all users, we apply some limits on the daily usage of the HFS.